On this page13

 Chinese Fortune Sticks vs Tarot Cards: A Side-by-Side Look at Two Ancient Divination Systems

-She's onto something.
-While both fortune sticks and tarot cards promise glimpses of the future, they operate on fundamentally different wavelengths.
+Both fortune sticks and tarot cards promise glimpses of the future, but they operate on different wavelengths.
 One gives you a numbered poem written centuries ago.
 The other spreads symbolic images across a table, waiting for someone to weave them into a story.

 The comparison matters because more Western-trained readers are discovering Chinese divination — and vice versa.
 Understanding how these systems differ helps you choose the right tool for the right question.